KrutzOtrem/pong-ecs/README.md

 # Pong (ECS)

 I wrote a Pong remake in LÖVE using an Entity Component System.
-The LOC is roughly equivalent to a typical OOP implementation, and it could serve as an example.
+The LOC is roughly equivalent to a typical OOP implementation (if you ignore the library), and it could serve as an example.

 ## Controls
 - **W/S** — move paddle